• Skip to main content

 • ×

-You are here: Home / Books / Unique and Creative Non-Boring Poetry Books to Make You Love Poetry
+You are here: Home / Books / Non-Boring Poetry Books to Make You Love Poetry

 • Facebook

-Lemonade: and Other Poems Squeezed from a Single Word.
-My 10 year old told me he thought many of the poems in this book were quite funny.
-These is certainly one of the most unique poetry books we have read!
-Each short, clever poem is made up using only the letters in a single word.
-They are puzzle poems, waiting teased out from the letters scattered on the page.
+Lemonade: and Other Poems Squeezed from a Single Word by Bob Raczka.
+My 10-year-old declared many of the poems in this book to be quite funny.
+This is certainly one of the most unique poetry books we have read!
+Each short, clever poem is made up using only the letters of a single word.
+They are puzzle poems, waiting to be teased out from the letters scattered on the page.
 I adored the way the poems captured the essence of ordinary life events.

-Mirror Mirror: A Book of Reverso Poems.
+Mirror Mirror: A Book of Reverso Poems by Marilyn Singer.
 This book is a little bit nuts!
-Fairy tales provide the inspiration for each poem which are read forwards and in reverse For example, "In the Hood," read forwards is narrated from the perspective of the wolf.
+Fairy tales provide the inspiration for each poem which are intended to be read both forward and in reverse For example, "In the Hood," is narrated from the perspective of the wolf.
 When it is read in reverse, we hear Red Riding Hood's voice.
 Singer followed up this creative collection with the aptly named Follow Follow: A Book of Reverso Poems.

-Won Ton: A Cat Tale Told in Haiku.
+Won Ton: A Cat Tale Told in Haiku by Lee Wardlaw.
 An entire story told in haiku?
 Awesome!
 This is the story of a shelter cat and his new adopted life.
 With bold illustrations, this is a wonderful, funny and unique book.
 After you've read this one, be sure to catch the new Won Ton and Chopstick: A Cat and Dog Tale Told in Haiku.

 MORE: Haiku books for kids

-Where the Sidewalk Ends: Poems and Drawings.
+Where the Sidewalk Ends: Poems and Drawings by Shel Silverstein.
 It is probable that if you are a parent of a certain generation (ahem), you will be familiar with the delightfully kooky poems of Shel Silverstein.
 If for some reason you've never read a Silverstein poem, start now.

-It's Raining Pigs & Noodles.
+It's Raining Pigs & Noodles by Jack Prelutsky.
 You can really take your pick of any of Prelutsky's books (and he has MANY).
-Like Silverstein, his poems are both silly, profound and speak pointedly to the experience of being a child.
+Like Silverstein, his poems are both silly, profound, and speak pointedly to the experience of being a child.

 Out of This World: Poems and Facts about Space.
 If you have a child who loves nonfiction books, and pours over tomes filled with fascinating facts, then this is a poetry collection to try.
 Each poem about space is accompanied by a paragraph explaining the phenomenon described in the poem.
 For example, a haiku about footprints on the moon shares the page with facts about the moon's surface.